sierrajphillips/sierrajphillips/README.md

 I am a Hydrologic Sciences doctoral student in the [Pasternack Lab](http://pasternack.ucdavis.edu/) at UC Davis with a background in ecology and civil engineering. \
-Most of my code is focused on processing hydraulic simulation data and geospatial workflow automation. \
+Most of my code is focused on post-processing hydrodynamic model data and geospatial workflow automation. \
 Currently working on: [River Architect](https://github.com/RiverArchitect/program)

 <!---